onyx-platform/onyx-platform.github.io/_drafts/2016-03-02-Onyx-Straps-In-For-A-Jepsening.md

 test every release against gruelling conditions that may only occasionally occur in a production environment.

-Kyle Kingsbury's [Jepsen](https://github.com/aphyr/jepsen) software and [Call Me Maybe](https://aphyr.com/tags/jepsen) series have been blazing a path to better testing of distributed systems.
+Kyle Kingsbury's [Jepsen](https://github.com/aphyr/jepsen) library and [Call Me Maybe](https://aphyr.com/tags/jepsen) series have been blazing a path to better testing of distributed systems.
+A Jepsen test is self described by Kingsbury as "a Clojure program which uses the Jepsen library to set up a distributed system, run a bunch of operations against that system, and verify that the history of those operations makes sense".
 Kyle has been dragging the distributed systems world into a more consistent (and pager friendly) future.
-Did I mention that he's now available [for Jepsen consulting?](http://aphyr.com).
+Did we mention that he's now available [for Jepsen consulting?](http://aphyr.com).

 ### Starting out